-New Jersey follows a "modified comparative fault" rule when both parties are found to share blame for an accident.
+New Jersey follows a "modified comparative fault" rule when more than one party is found to share blame for an accident.
 In most car accident cases, the jury is asked to calculate two things based on the evidence: the total dollar amount of the plaintiff's damages, and the percentage of fault that belongs to each party.
 Under the modified comparative fault rule, the plaintiff's damages award is reduced by a percentage equal to his or her share of fault.

-For instance, suppose that in your case, the jury decides your total damages award should be $100,000 (including your medical bills, lost income, vehicle damage, and "pain and suffering").
+For instance, suppose that the jury decides your total damages award should be $100,000 (including your medical bills, lost income, vehicle damage, and "pain and suffering").
 But the jury also decides you are 40 percent responsible for the accident (maybe you were speeding).
-Under New Jersey's comparative fault rule, you are entitled to get 60 percent of the $100,000 total, or $60,000 -- still a significant sum, but not as much as the grand total of your damages.
+Under New Jersey's comparative fault rule, you are entitled to get 60 percent of the $100,000 total, or $60,000—still a significant sum, but well short of the total dollar amount of your damages.

 One important note: Since New Jersey is a "modified" comparative fault state, you will receive nothing at all if you are found to be more than 50 percent at fault for the crash.
 This is different from the rule in "pure" comparative fault states, where you can recover damages when you're more at fault than the other party.
 Bottom line: In New Jersey, you must be no more than 50 percent at fault in order to recover damages from any other at-fault party after a car accident.